Prague Areas 1 to 10

 On one side it has a border with Vinohradska starting at the Jiriho z Podebrad Metro.
 On the far side it borders with Prague 8 and extending away from Vinohrady this becomes Prague 10.
 The biggest residential area in Prague 3 is called Zizkov.
 On the Prague 8 side it is accessible by bus and tram.
 Prague 3 is a working class area somewhat affected by petty crime in the Zizkov Area.
 I would not park around here overnight.
 On the Vinohradska side you have the Hotel Anna and Hotel Claris plus apartments on Slezka.
 On the Prague 8 side the main road is Seifertova and hotels in this road include the Victoria, Ariston and Olsanka.

-Going south down river for 3 km, on the other side of Prague 2 you come to Prague 4.
+Going upriver for 3km, on the other side of Prague 2 you come to Prague 4.
 Lower level accommodation (pensions and hostels) are largely grouped around Podoli and Branik on the river.
-The 4* hotels are around Pankrac/Vysehrad.
+The 4* hotels are around Pankrac/Vysehrad at the highest part of Prague 4.
 The river side has a tram and bus service only.
 From the city, heading towards Brno you leave Prague by crossing the Nusle Bridge and the far side of the bridge is Prague 4.
 On one part, Prague 4 stays close to the southern ring road, extends all the way around to the areas of Pankrac and Krc and finally to Branik on the river.
 The 5* Hotel in the Pankrac area is the Corinthia Towers.
 4* Hotels nearby are the Panorama, Holiday Inn Congress Centre and Barcelo.
 There's a pair of 3* called Otar and Oya.
 Prague 4 is heavily residential and has metro stations from Vysehrad extending out 4km to Opatov and Haje (end of line).
 There are many small hotels and pensions in the area.
 At the far end of the area are the Hotel Opatov, Hotel Top (4*) and Euro Hotel (3*).
 The Opatov and Eurohotel are 10 mins walking distance from their respective metro stations.
 Top Hotel is about 20 mins but has a regular bus 115 service.
 It is most important to check transport details unless you want to spend out on taxis.
 The town of Hostivar marks the Prague 4/10 border.

 We go back over the river for this area.
 Extending down river from Mala Strana all the way to Zbraslav about 7km to the south.
 On the far side of the castle it extends away towards the Airport.
 The bigger hotels in this area include anything in Ujezd (Roma, Riverside) or Andel (Andels Design, Movenpick) and Smichov (plus botels Admiral and Vodnik).
 The area is semi residential with some light industry.
 The last metro in the area is Smichov but the tram now extends to Hlubocepy which puts it a 5 minute walk from there to the Best Western Hotel Smaragd.
 Prague 5 is the biggest Prague area.